clairetsoi1129/poker-hands/README.md

             break;
     }
     ```
-3. Used stream in toString method in Hand class to convert the cards list to a string.
+3. Used stream map and collect in toString method in Hand class for converting the cards list to a string.
 ```java
 public String toString() {
    return cards.stream()